debrouwere/facebook-insights/README.md

 * **Reporting.** Outputs simple timeseries of the data rather than verbose API responses.
 * **Portability.** JSON output means you can analyze the data in any language from R to Julia to Ruby to Java.

-`facebook-insights` is in a usable state, but still under development so some things might change and others still need polish.
+**Development status:** the Python interface to `facebook-insights` is close to stable, but some things might change and others still need polish.
+The command-line interface is still very much a work in progress and you probably shouldn't try to use it yet.

 ## Authentication